Marco-Merini/Marco-Merini/README.md

 ### Hi there!
 Welcome to my profile, I´m Marco!

 - 👨‍💻 I´am currently working in the field of data engineering;
-- 💻 I´am learning python, SQL, airflow, data-pipelines, big query;
+- 💻 I´am learning python, SQL;

   ##